Red Barons Webseiten

 The Brandenburg Gate, symbol of German unity

-Carl Gotthard Langhans planned and built the Brandenburg Gate in the years 1789 to 1791 basing its style on the Propylea entrance to Athen's Acropolis.
+Carl Gotthard Langhans planned and built the Brandenburg Gate between 1789 to 1791, basing its style on the Propyleaa entrance to Athens' Acropolis.
 The Gate was inaugurated in August 1791.

 Johann Gottfried Schadow crowned the Gate with the Quadriga, a copper sculpture of Nike, in 1794.